Intelligent document processing: Gen AI vs pre-generative OCR

 It is akin to a student who cannot learn new stuff on their own and is forever stuck in the same grade.
 As your business environment accelerates and grows in complexity, this type of AI loses out.
 It stifles your growth.

-Gen AI: Getting the Unknown Under Control
+Gen AI: Getting the unknown under control

 This type of Artificial Intelligence is more like a self-taught autodidact.
 It can analyze and process content from any format that it is unfamiliar with.
 Consider, for example, a contract where the information that needs to be extracted is mixed and embedded with the document’s textual content, with no specific formatting that can be “taught” to the tool.